Quake (video game): Legacy

+In 2025, The Strong National Museum of Play inducted Quake into its World Video Game Hall of Fame.
+Co-creator of Quake, John Romero, attended the induction ceremony.
+Lindsey Kurano of The Strong Museum said "Quake’s legacy lives on in its atmospheric single player campaign, its influence in how online games are played, its active modding community, and its creation and shaping of esports."

+Speedrunning

 As an example of the dedication that Quake has inspired in its fan community, a group of expert players recorded speedrun demos (replayable recordings of the player's movement) of Quake levels completed in record time on the "Nightmare" skill level.
 The footage was edited into a continuous 19 minutes, 49 seconds demo called Quake done Quick and released on June 10, 1997.
 Owners of Quake could replay this demo in the game engine, watching the run unfold as if they were playing it themselves.

 Most full-game speedruns are a collaborative effort by a number of runners (though some have been done by single runners on their own).
 Although each particular level is credited to one runner, the ideas and techniques used are iterative and collaborative in nature, with each runner picking up tips and ideas from the others, so that speeds keep improving beyond what was thought possible as the runs are further optimized and new tricks or routes are discovered.
 Further time improvements of the continuous whole game run were achieved into the 21st century.
 In addition, many thousands of individual level runs are kept at Speed Demos Archive's Quake section, including many on custom maps.
 Speedrunning is a counterpart to multiplayer modes in making Quake one of the first games promoted as a virtual sport.